chuck-hilyard/rldevops/README.md

-suite of tools built for use as Rundeck "plugins"
+suite of tools built for use as Rundeck "plugins".  may also be called from './cli'

 Rundeck plugin developer guide -> http://rundeck.org/docs/developer/plugin-development.html

-rake this area to build the plugin format for rundeck use

-Directory structure
+Plugin directory structure

 [name]-plugin.zip
 \- [name]-plugin/ -- root directory of zip contents, same name as zip file
    |- plugin.yaml -- plugin metadata file